-The Exchange and its property and casualty subsidiary, Flagship City Insurance Company, and the Company's three property and casualty subsidiaries, Erie Insurance Company (EIC), Erie Insurance Company of New York (EINY) and Erie Insurance Property & Casualty Company (EIPC), (collectively, the Property and Casualty Group) write personal and commercial lines property and casualty coverage exclusively through approximately 7,400 independent agents and pool their underwriting results.
+The Exchange and its property/casualty subsidiary, Flagship City Insurance Company, and the Company's three property/casualty subsidiaries, Erie Insurance Company (EIC), Erie Insurance Company of New York (EINY) and Erie Insurance Property & Casualty Company (EIPC), (collectively, the Property and Casualty Group) write personal and commercial lines property and casualty coverage exclusively through approximately 1,750 independent agencies comprising approximately 7,500 licensed independent agents and pool their underwriting results.
 The financial position or results of operations of the Exchange are not consolidated with those of the Company.
 The Company, together with the Property and Casualty Group and EFL, operate collectively as the Erie Insurance Group (the Group).